unknown/awardrobe/README.md

 1. Set up the client
    1. Navigate to `web/` e.g. `cd web/`
    1. Run `npm install`
+   1. Create a `.env` file if one does not already exist
    1. Run `npm run dev`